 Aloha!
 On arrival in Kona, you will be met by your program instructors.
 After a comprehensive program briefing, we’ll immerse ourselves in the epic nature surrounding our new home base.

-On one of our first days spent here, we’ll take a deep dive of native Hawaiian traditions, from making beautiful and delicate leis from the local trees to learning the importance of Hawaiian history and how that has shaped the place we are visiting today.
-We will also be learning the basics of Hawaiian language, exploring the town and its exotic fruits and veggies, snorkeling through clear waters and colorful coral reefs, keeping our eyes peeled for dolphins and other marine life on a boat charter, and of course getting to know our fellow participants.
+On one of our first days spent here, we’ll take a deep dive into native Hawaiian traditions, from making beautiful and delicate leis from the local trees to learning the importance of Hawaiian history and how that has shaped the place we are visiting today.
+We will also be learning the basics of Hawaiian language, exploring the town and its exotic fruits and veggies, and of course, getting to know our fellow participants.
 We’ve got a week of sun, learning, sea and sand to get us started!

 We head to Kohala, where we will learn about the importance of the canoe in the local communities.
 Much in the way that the hula is not just a dance, canoes are not just boats in Hawaiian culture.
 Polynesian voyagers first discovered the Hawaiian islands, and canoes played a key role in the flourishing of Hawaiian life.
 We learn how canoes were an important part of everyday life, especially for traveling and fishing, and how locals are still heavily involved in canoe voyaging clubs.

 We are very lucky to be able to spend some time in this area of Hawaii.
 While we’re here we will roll up our sleeves for three days and get involved in the efforts of a non-profit while learning all about the legends and land from Aunty K!
 This hands-on non-profit was founded for research and educational purposes to discover and understand how Hawaiians sustained rain-fed intensive farming for centuries; and how it may inform our current efforts to live sustainably.